Noise Contrastive Alignment of Language Models with Explicit Rewards: Introduction

 \section{Introduction}

-Aligning pretrained language models (LMs) with scalar rewards that reflect human preference is crucial for enhancing their ability to follow instructions \citep{ schulman2022chatgpt, achiam2023gpt}.
-These rewards are defined either explicitly or implicitly.
-Explicit rewards can be scalar ratings of human annotators or more advanced models like GPT-4, while implicit rewards are usually learned from preference data.
-The reward difference between two responses indicates the probability of humans preferring one over the other.
+Aligning pretrained Language Models (LMs) with scalar rewards that reflect human intentions is crucial for enhancing their ability to follow instructions \citep{ schulman2022chatgpt, achiam2023gpt}.
+These rewards can be given either explicitly or implicitly.
+Explicit rewards can be scalar ratings of human annotators or advanced models like GPT-4, while implicit rewards are usually preference labels assigned to pairwise responses.

-One effective approach for aligning LMs using preference data is Direct Preference Optimization (DPO) \citep{DPO}.
-DPO parameterizes the reward model as the data likelihood ratio between two LMs, allowing for training reward models and extracting LM policies simultaneously.
-This approach is more streamlined compared with traditional Reinforcement Learning (RL) methods \citep{ouyang2022training}, which typically require a two-stage process: first training reward models, then extracting LM policies.
+One effective approach for aligning LMs with preference data is Direct Preference Optimization (DPO, \citep{DPO}).
+DPO applies a reward training loss but parameterizes the reward model as the response likelihood ratio between two LMs, allowing for training reward models and extracting LM policies simultaneously.
+This approach is more streamlined and thus more favorable compared with traditional Reinforcement Learning (RL) methods \citep{ouyang2022training}, which typically require a two-stage training process: first training reward models, then extracting LM policies.

-Despite its simplicity and effectiveness, DPO has certain limitations and challenges.
-Firstly, DPO is specifically tailored for pairwise preference data.
-In cases of explicit-reward-labeled datasets with more than two responses, a prevalent practice is to first construct pairwise preference data by selecting the best response and pairing it with a random remaining one for each instruction \citep{zephyr}.
-While practical, this method is indirect and overlooks a portion of the original dataset's information.
-Secondly, the preference learning paradigm lacks adequate data regularization.
-Fig. \ref{fig:reward_trend} presents a counterintuitive phenomenon of DPO -- the likelihood of the best response continually decreases during training, despite the expectation of an increase.
-However, this anomaly does not directly contradict the training objective of DPO, which is to maximize the \textit{relative} likelihood between two responses – a metric that does increase.
-This indicates that the fine-tuned LM has generalized to some unseen, and thus unreliable responses.

-To address the above issues, we present a general framework for LM alignment by applying Noise Contrastive Estimation (NCE), an established contrastive learning method with successful applications like Word2Vec \citep{word2vec} and CLIP~\citep{clip}.
-Our framework comprises two practical algorithms, both ensuring convergence to the optimal LM policy in ideal conditions.
-We respectively call them NCA(lignment) and InfoNCA due to their close connection with NCE \citep{NCE} and InfoNCE \citep{InfoNCE} objectives.
-These algorithms allow directly extracting an LM policy from both explicit reward data and preference data with arbitrary response numbers, effectively closing the theoretical gap in current preference-based optimization methods (Fig.~\ref{fig:main1}).
-Notably, we demonstrate that the DPO objective is actually a special case of our proposed InfoNCA objective under pairwise preference settings (Sec. \ref{sec:InfoNCA_connection}), thereby integrating and extending existing alignment theories.